-Education provides prospects for personal careers of each and every individual as well as for the future and prosperity of our society.
+Education creates options for the personal life paths of each and every individual as well as for the future development and prosperity of our society.

 The challenges of demographic change and of a looming skills shortage can only be addressed if everyone in Germany is given an opportunity for a sound education and the best possible support in developing his or her talent – irrespective of background and material resources.
 This requires the cooperation of all decision-makers.
 Since 2008, the Federal Government and the Länder have been committed to greater equity in education, better performance and improved possibilities for transfer within the education system as part of the Qualification Initiative for Germany.